 Are you passionate about getting young people involved in climate advocacy?
-Do you work at a university and want to use your connections to advance carbon pricing?
-Are you an educator looking for materials to teach climate advocacy and engaging students?
+Do you work at a university?
+Are you an educator looking for materials to teach climate change and civic engagement?
 Join the higher ed allies team in building bridges between Citizens' Climate Lobby and higher education institutions!
 Here's what you need to know.

 1. What is your target?
 Which colleges or universities will be your target for outreach?
 Schools that are local to you are obvious choices, but if you live in an area with a lot of schools, which ones have the most potential for engagement?
 Where do you have connections that you could utilize?
 Maybe you are also interested in doing outreach to your alma mater.
 How might you build connections to the staff, alumni, and faculty?

 2. What are your goals?
 Obviously, at CCL our goal is to build political will for carbon fee and dividend.
 For higher ed, we have the following goals: